walkeknow/shiksha/README.md

 # Shiksha

 A Django Website that can be used to improve Vocabulary.
-Helpful for students preparing for GRE.
+Helpful for students preparing for the GRE.